Suppress a specific rule on this line

 Inline Suppression

-Two mechanisms suppress individual findings without disabling the underlying rule for the whole project: inline novygl comments in source, or fingerprints in .vygl.yml.
-Either way, the suppressed finding still appears in the dashboard with status ignored so the audit trail is preserved.
+Two mechanisms suppress individual findings without disabling the underlying rule for the whole project: inline novygl comments in source, or in-dashboard triage to false_positive / ignored / suppressed.
+They behave very differently — pick the one that matches whether you want the suppression visible or invisible to the dashboard.

-Add a comment on the same line as the finding to suppress it.
+Add a comment on the finding’s line or the line directly above it to suppress it.

 # Suppress a specific rule on this line